 Frequently Asked Questions

-How quickly can ransomware rollback actually restore my tax files?
+How quickly can ransomware rollback restore my tax files after an attack?

 Enterprise-grade ransomware rollback solutions typically restore encrypted files within 30-60 minutes from the moment ransomware is detected.
 This timeline includes automated detection of anomalous file behavior, system isolation to prevent further encryption, identification of the last clean snapshot before attack, and automated file restoration.
 The specific recovery time depends on total data volume, with practices storing under 500GB of tax data usually achieving sub-30-minute recovery times.
 This represents a 24-48x improvement over traditional backup restoration which averages 24-72 hours including manual system rebuilding and data transfer processes.